apmoore1/max-llm-book/book/src/step_08.md

 4. Apply softmax: converts scores to probabilities
 5. Weighted sum: `attn_weights @ value`

+Scaling by sqrt(d_k) is critical.
+Without it, the dot products grow large as the embedding dimension increases, pushing softmax into regions with extremely small gradients (saturation).
+For d_k=64, typical dot products have variance around 64.
+Dividing by sqrt(64)=8 normalizes them to unit variance, keeping softmax in a responsive range.

 The causal mask adds -∞ to attention scores for future positions.
 After softmax, e^(-∞) = 0, so future positions get zero attention weight.

 <div class="note">